 Function FV( _ ByVal Rate As Double, _ ByVal NPer As Double, _ ByVal Pmt As Double, _ Optional ByVal PV As Double = 0, _ Optional ByVal Due As DueDate = DueDate.EndOfPeriod _ ) As Double

 Required.
 Double specifying interest rate per period.
 For example, if you get a car loan at an annual percentage rate (APR) of 10 percent and make monthly payments, the rate per period is 0.1/12, or 0.0083.

 Required.
-Integer specifying total number of payment periods in the annuity.
-For example, if you make monthly payments on a four-year car loan, your loan has a total of 4 * 12 (or 48) payment periods.
+Double specifying total number of payment periods in the annuity.
+For example, if you make monthly payments on a four-year car loan, your loan has a total of 4 x 12 (or 48) payment periods.

 Required.
 Double specifying payment to be made each period.
 Payments usually contain principal and interest that doesn't change over the life of the annuity.